 What to wear in Wachau Valley

-Wachau Valley is all about walking, hopping on and off the Wachaubahn, and cycling along the Danube River, so comfy activewear works best.
+Wachau Valley is all about walking to gorgeous abbeys, vineyards, castle.
+You even be hopping on and off the Wachaubahn train that goes through vineayrds, and cycling along the Danube River, so comfy activewear works best.

 Pack leggings with shirts or jogging shorts for the heat.
 Carry a light shrug if you plan to dine at a vineyard’s Heuriger or visit beautiful abbeys and cathedrals.